Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem: Introduction

-There are two main upper bounds for the optimal value of the EWMCP, each forming the core of the bounding procedures in the exact algorithms proposed by \citet{san2019new} and \citet{shimizu2020maximum}.
-The first is based on a \emph{Linear Programming} (LP) relaxation of an \emph{Integer Linear Programming} (ILP) formulation for the EWMCP, while the second is a purely combinatorial upper bound that directly exploits the structure of feasible solutions to the EWMCP.
-Both upper bounds are formally defined in Section~\ref{sec:UB}.
-To the best of our knowledge, these two upper bounds were developed independently and simultaneously, and no comparison has ever been made in the literature.
+There are three main upper bounds for the optimal value of the EWMCP, which constitute the basis of the bounding procedures used in the exact algorithms proposed by \citet{san2019new}, \citet{shimizu2020maximum}, and \citet{hosseinian2020lagrangian}.
+Recall that an \emph{independent set} is a subset of pairwise non-adjacent vertices, and that a \emph{coloring} of the vertices is an assignment of colors to the vertices such that no two adjacent vertices receive the same color.
+Equivalently, it can be viewed as a partition of the vertex set into independent sets, each corresponding to the set of vertices receiving the same color.
+Since any feasible solution of the EWMCP is a clique, it can contain at most one vertex from each independent set in a coloring of the vertices.
+This observation plays a key role in the construction of all three upper bounds, although in different ways.
+The first upper bound is derived from the \emph{Linear Programming} (LP) relaxation of an \emph{Integer Linear Programming} (ILP) formulation of the EWMCP and exploits a coloring of the vertices to define the variables of the model.
+The second and third upper bounds are purely combinatorial: the former exploits a coloring of the vertices together with an ordering of the corresponding independent sets, while the latter relies on an upper bound on the clique number of the graph, which in practice can also be obtained from a coloring, since the number of colors provides an upper bound on the clique number.
+The first two upper bounds are formally defined in Section~\ref{sec:UB}, while the third is defined in Section~\ref{sec:UB3}.To the best of our knowledge, these three upper bounds were developed independently and in parallel, and no comparison among them has been reported in the literature.